 The Two Research Traditions

 Quantitative research — surveys, A/B tests, analytics — measures the “how much” and “how many.”
 How many users complete onboarding?
 How does NPS vary by segment?
 How much does pricing affect conversion?
 Quantitative methods produce numerical data that enables statistical comparison and measurement.
+They tell you with confidence whether a pattern is widespread or rare, whether a metric moved or stayed flat, whether segment A behaves differently from segment B.

 Method Comparison for Common SaaS Research Questions